davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 Between Jams, the SBO and Scorekeepers should confirm with each other that the Scorekeepers and scoreboard agree on the point total and that any Star Passes during the prior Jam were recorded.
 As a rule, corrections to the displayed score **MUST** be entered before the end of the following Jam, so a missing 4-point trip in Jam 16 must be entered before the end of Jam 17.

-In sanctioned play, discrepancies between the Scorekeeper and scoreboard must be accounted for and reported to WFTDA along with the Stats Book or risk punishment up to and including loss of sanction.
+In sanctioned play, discrepancies between the Scorekeeper paperwork and what the SBO records as the official score via the scoreboard must be accounted for and reported to WFTDA along with the Stats Book or risk punishment up to and including loss of sanctioning.

-### 2. Documenting Jammer and Pivots

-If the venue is using electronic Penalty and Lineup Tracking (ePLT) devices, it is possible this task will be handled by the Penalty and Lineup Trackers as part of their duties.
-If not, at the start of each Jam it is essential that the Scorekeepers know who their Jammers and Pivots will be.
-As these positions are identified and noted on the scoresheet, the SBO should also input this information into the scoreboard so it can be displayed for announcers and attendees as well.

-### 3. Starting and Ending Game Play
+### 2. Starting and Ending Game Play

 Events begin at the end of their signal, not counting echoes and confirmation.
 The scoreboard should be updated to reflect these changes in game status accordingly.